1 results found

 Employment

-He settles pleadings, is instructed in multi-day final hearings and has also advised or acted in matters which include restrictive covenants, employment status, contractual disputes, redundancy; unfair dismissal, whistleblowing and TUPE transfers.
-He acts in high value discrimination claims and representing clients at remedy hearings.
-Martin has been instructed to draft compromise agreements, contracts of employment and employment handbooks parental leave, flexible working and various other policies and to conduct investigation and grievance hearings on behalf of employers.
+Martin settles pleadings, accepts instructions in multi-day final hearings and advises on matters including restrictive covenants, employment status, contractual disputes, redundancy, unfair dismissal, whistleblowing and TUPE transfers.
+He acts in high value discrimination claims and represents clients at remedy hearings.
+Martin is regularly instructed to draft compromise agreements, contracts of employment and employment handbooks covering parental leave, flexible working and various other policies, and to conduct investigation and grievance hearings on behalf of employers.

-He is not afraid of tackling the legal issues that such work provides.
-His skills have also be utilised in the High Court and Employment Appeal Tribunal and he welcomes further instructions in such cases.
+He is not afraid of tackling the complex legal issues such work demands.
+His skills have also been utilised in the High Court and Employment Appeal Tribunal and he welcomes further instructions at all levels.

-He acts for a broad client base including PLCs, medium sized companies, trade unions and local authorities.
+Martin acts for a broad client base including PLCs, medium sized companies, trade unions and local authorities.
 His Claimant portfolio has included claims against the BBC, NHS Trusts, BT, Lancashire Constabulary, Liverpool John Lennon Airport, JLR, Merseytravel and MITIE.
-He acts for a range of Local Authorities and is experienced in handling the challenges encountered in public authority work.
-He has dealt with high value cases and appeared in statutory cap cases in the tribunal.
-Martin has acted in claims relating to NHS Trusts, acting for Doctors and medical professionals in multi-day claims relating to unfair dismissal and whistleblowing complaints.
+He is experienced in handling the challenges encountered in public authority work and has dealt with high value cases and statutory cap cases in the tribunal.
+Martin has acted in claims involving NHS Trusts, representing doctors and medical professionals in multi-day claims relating to unfair dismissal and whistleblowing complaints, and welcomes further instructions of this nature.

 Martin developed a race equality scheme for the Government Office for the East Midlands prior to commencing self-employed practice.

 Clients value Martin’s technical expertise, robust approach and his commercial acumen.
-He is skilled in handling commercially or reputationally sensitive cases.
-He is also an astute negotiator at Judicial Mediations or in obtaining favourable settlements.
+He is skilled in handling commercially or reputationally sensitive cases and is an astute negotiator at Judicial Mediations and in securing favourable settlements.
 Martin seeks to support his clients wherever possible and has delivered training and mock tribunals to solicitors and HR professionals.

 Martin represents parents, pupils, schools and their governing bodies (maintained and independent sector), academies, universities and FE colleges, students, teaching and academic staff and local authorities in all areas of Education law.
 Martin navigates parents and local authorities through the formulation of EHC plans, school exclusions and tackling EOTAS packages.